Heidifricker/HeidiProject/README.md

 ## Features

-- Personalized concert recommendations based on genre and date.
+- Personalised concert recommendations based on genre and date.
 - Randomized concert suggestion if multiple options match.
 - Extensive data validation for genre and date inputs.
 - Suggestions for alternate months if no concerts are available on a user’s selected date.